You probably need more Vitamin D3…

 Studies have shown that it is more likely to find lower Vitamin D levels in men who already have prostate cancer than in men who don’t have the illness.
 Vitamin D can also help facilitate a faster recovery.
-It reduces risks of complications for those who have undergone prostate biopsy procedures.
+It reduces the risks of complications for those who have undergone prostate biopsy procedures.

-A man’s prostate specific antigen (PSA) count can also be controlled with the help of Vitamin D. Researchers have found when men took Vitamin D it helped to lower their PSA count.
+A man’s prostate-specific antigen (PSA) count can also be controlled with the help of Vitamin D. Researchers have found when men took Vitamin D it helped to lower their PSA count.

 Benign prostatic hyperplasia (BPH) is a condition where the prostate becomes enlarged.
 Yet Vitamin D helps to reduce prostate enlargement.

-Recent research has found that Vitamin D has certain anti-inflammatory properties which reduce BPH symptoms and promote healthy prostate size.
+Recent research has found that Vitamin D has certain anti-inflammatory properties that reduce BPH symptoms and promote healthy prostate size.
 The anti-inflammatory effects of Vitamin D will also be beneficial for men suffering from prostatitis.

 Other benefits of Vitamin D

 While Vitamin D can have a wide range of positive effects on prostate health, it is also important for other areas of men’s health too.
-Getting the right amount of Vitamin D can help keep the heart healthy.
+Getting the right amount of Vitamin D can help keep the heart-healthy.
 It reduces the risk of strokes and helps the body absorb calcium and phosphate.

 This increases bone density, reduces the risks of developing type 2 diabetes, as well as other related health problems.

 Vitamin D also has a positive impact on mental wellbeing.
 Studies have linked Vitamin D deficiency to depression.